Joomla! Content Management System

 - Old Database Process: Backup

-Click Next.
-The "FTP Configuration" page appears:
+Click Next to continue.
+The "Overview" page appears:

 If you would like to install the sample data, which is recommended if you are not familiar with Joomla, select a Sample Data to install.

 The rest of the screen is an overview of the settings you filled in.
 You can have the configuration settings emailed to you by switching the Email Configuration toggle to yes.

 Click Install to proceed with the installation.
 The "Installing" page appears:

 The "Congratulations" page appears when the installation is finished.